Home / The Gospel of Sri Ramakrishna / Volume 2 /

 "Looking on woman as mother is like fasting on the ekadasi day without

-touching even a drop of water; in this attitude there is not the slightest trace
+touching even a drop of water; in this attitude there is not the

 of sensual enjoyment.
-Another way of observing the ekadasi allows the taking
+Another way of observing the ekadasi allows the

 of fruit and the like.
-One can also observe the day by eating luchi and curries!
+One can also observe the day by eating luchi and

-But my attitude is not to touch even a drop of water while I observe the fast.
+But my attitude is not to touch even a drop of water while I observe

-I worshipped the Shorasi*
+I worshipped the Shorasi7

 as my mother; I looked on all parts of her body as

 those of my mother.
-This attitude of regarding God as Mother is the last
+This attitude of regarding God as Mother is the

 word in sadhana.
 'O God, Thou art my Mother and I am Thy child' — this